Soy Candle Making

 Have you ever noticed a small wire in the center of cotton candlewick after lighting it?

-But, did you know is it illegal to manufacture candles in the United States with lead-cored wicks?
-While that is great news, candles made overseas and sold in the U.S. can still contain lead.
+But did you know it is illegal to manufacture candles in the United States with lead-cored wicks?
+While that is excellent news, candles made overseas and sold in the U.S. can still contain lead.

-With that in mind, wood wicks make a great alternative to cotton wicks.
+With that in mind, let’s look at eco-friendly candle wicks, starting with wood wicks.
 They are non-toxic, eco-friendly, and can be readily made from organic renewable resources.
 You’ll also need little metal clips to hold the wood wicks in a place like the ones in the photo above.
+That’s why I’ve featured this wood wick set, which includes metal clips and double-sided wick stickers.

-And as a bonus wood wicks add to the ambiance of a beautiful flickering flame with a soft crackling sound.
+As a bonus, wood wicks add to the ambiance of a beautiful flickering flame with a soft crackling sound.
 It is reminiscent of a cozy night spent by the fireside.
 What’s not to love?

 Want to see a crackling wood wick candle?
-Check our video and tutorial for how to make your own here.
+Check our video and tutorial for how to make wood wick candles!

-Another option is natural cotton wicks.
-And pre-waxed cotton wicks are the easiest to use.
-Just make sure you buy healthy ones like these, made without paraffin wax or other additives.
+Natural lead-free cotton wicks are another great option.
+Pre-waxed cotton wicks are the easiest to use.
+Just ensure you buy healthy ones without paraffin wax or other additives.

 However, the downside to using cotton wicks is centering the wick.
 It is really tricky to center a wick.
-I’ve tried lots of ideas like tying wicks to pencils and bamboo skewers.
-But, what works best is a centering device.
+I’ve tried many ideas, like tying wicks to pencils and bamboo skewers.
+But the only thing that gives me accurate results is wick-centering devices.
+This featured set includes wick stickers and wooden wick-centering devices!

 You really need the wick to be held in the center during the pouring and setting process.
-I got my first centering devices with this candle making kit.
-They have handy options to set wicks for multiple widths and they can withstand the heat of the wax.
+I got my first centering devices with this candle-making kit.
+They have handy options to set wicks for multiple widths, but my current go-to are these wick holders that work for multi-wick candles, too!

 Complete Candle Wick Guide